david-oc-miller/event-sourcing-demo/README.md

-# Event Sourcing Demo Application
+# Event Sourcing Learning Application

-This application is a showcase for Ralf Westphal's ideas regarding event-based applications.
+This application is for me to learn how to write an event-based application according to Ralf Westphal's ideas.

 These ideas are in Ralf's Substack articles found below.
 They are worth a read: